One Film

 One Film One Federation (OFOF), in collaboration with Telescope Film, presents French Cinémathèque – a celebration of Francophone cinema

-selection on specified streaming platforms followed by a free, hosted discussion in English with Peter
+selection on specified streaming platforms followed by a free, hosted discussion in English with Joe Meyers, Director of

 Telescope Film, the only site in the US exclusively for international film and TV, now offers a dedicated page for France.
 Looking for a particular French film or show?
 Search our comprehensive database to find out if it’s streaming in the US and where.
 Not sure what to watch (as long as it’s French!)?
 See what’s new and what’s popular from France, or browse our curated content – there’s a new themed collection every month.
 From the classics of the French New Wave to the latest series, the French page on Telescope is a home for fans of French film and TV.

 Questions?
-Please contact Melissa Saura, National Programs Manager, by email.
+Please contact Melissa Saura, National Program Manager, by email.

 Antoinette dans les Cevennes